 Perfect for the active visitor

 The Old Station Tearooms, near Burley even has suggested local cycling and walking routes which encompasses its tearoom.
-Plus, if you don’t have your own bike, you can hire them from Forest Leisure Cycling in Burley.
+Plus, if you don’t have your own bike, you can hire them from New Forest Cycling in Burley.

-Stop at Downton, Fordingbridge or Ringwood for some refreshments if you are walking the Avon Valley Path, a long-distance walking route between Salisbury and Christchurch or at Milford-on-Sea, Beaulieu or Hythe if you are taking on all (or even sections of) the sixty-mile Solent Way walk.
+Stop at Downton, Fordingbridge or Ringwood for some refreshments if you are walking the Avon Valley Path, a long-distance walking route between Salisbury and Christchurch or at Milford on Sea, Beaulieu or Hythe if you are taking on all (or even sections of) the sixty-mile Solent Way walk.
 There are also plenty of cafes and tearooms on or near cycling routes that criss-cross the forest.

-Dog-friendly cafes and tea rooms
+Dog friendly cafes and tea rooms

 Save money at our cafes and tea rooms

-Get hold of one of our Go New Forest Cards and receive discounts off some of our cafes and tea rooms within The New Forest, as well as a host of other things to do.
+Get hold of one of our Go New Forest Cards and receive discounts off some of our cafes and tea rooms within the New Forest, as well as a host of other things to do.
 Discover more about this card here and save money throughout your trip to the New Forest.